 Examination will account for 70% of the marks and term work 30%.
 Students will be expected to do one essay and write a test.
 The essay will be research related and students will be expected to deal with problems that are ordinarily not covered by lecturers, but which are examinable.
-This year, the assignment problem is on Traditional leadership and it shall be posted on RUConnected in the first week of third term.
-The answers are due on 15 August 2018 at 14h00.
-The test shall be written on 27 September 2018.
+The assignment shall be posted on RUConnected in the first week of third term.
+The answers are due on 23 August 2019 at 14h00.
+The test shall be written on 27 September 2019.
 These dates are given to enable students plan in advance.

 Students should note that attendance of lectures is compulsory and they may not miss a maximum of six lectures, unless a satisfactory explanation is furnished.
-(Students should consult the Law Faculty's Survival Guide for rules regarding DPs and LOAs).
+(Students should consult the Law Faculty's student guide for rules regarding DPs and LOAs).
 It is every student's responsibility to sign the class register circulated during the lecture.
 The class register will serve as proof of attendance or non-attendance of lectures.
 Lecture slides shall not be provided.
 Students are expected to prepare their own notes and read the assigned materials and cases.